-After training as an ICF Associate Certified Life Coach and NLP Practitioner, I began to help other women to not only believe in themselves, but develop the kind of courage and resilience that paves the way to the life, career and business they want.
+After training as an ICF Professional Certified Life Coach and NLP Practitioner, I began to help other women to not only believe in themselves, but develop the kind of courage and resilience that paves the way to the life, career and business they want.

 At the end of the day, I TRULY believe that confidence is a choice and every woman has the power to live the life she wants — no matter what her past story may have taught her.

 - At 7, I started talking about animal rights.

 - At 11, I began advocating against racism.